 This type of Flexible Spending Account typically combined with a high-deductible insurance plan to cover expenses not covered by the policy.
-This type of FSA can be used to pay your deductible or your co-pay for covered care.
-You can also use a Medical Expense FSA for dental care, chiropractic treatment, vision-related care, medical devices and even over-the-counter medications.
+You can use this type of FSA to pay your deductible or your copay.
+You can also use a Medical Expense FSA for dental care, chiropractic treatment, vision-related care, medical devices, and even over-the-counter medications.

-Funds from a Dependent Care Flexible Spending Account can be used to cover costs relating to minor children under the age of 13 that are living with you.
+Use funds from a Dependent Care Flexible Spending Account to cover costs relating to minor children under the age of 13.
 Dependent Care FSA funds can be used for daycare supervision for children of working parents.
 In some cases, Dependent Care FSA funds can also be used to pay for the care of elderly relatives who live with you as well.

 Companies that do not offer health insurance for their employees can offer Health Premium Flexible Spending Accounts to substitute.
 Employees can use funds from Health Premiums FSA to cover health insurance premiums.
 Another alternative is that one member of a family can obtain a family healthcare plan to cover his or her entire family, allowing the other spouse to open an FSA account for his her health-related expenses.